gooostaw/Marlin/README.md

 Proposed patches should be submitted as a Pull Request against the _Dev_ branch.

-- This branch is for fixing bugs and integrating any new features for the duration of the WRCNC life-cycle.
+- This branch is for fixing bugs and integrating any new features for the duration of the mvCNC life-cycle.
 - Please submit Feature Requests and Bug Reports to the Issue Queue
 - Whenever you add new features, be sure to add tests to `buildroot/tests` and then run your tests locally, if possible.
   - It's optional: Running all the tests on Windows might take a long time, and they will run anyway on GitHub.